top of page

 Darfur United Men’s Soccer Team

-In 2012, the team scored the Darfur community’s first international goal at Viva World Cup in Iraqi-Kurdistan.
-The 2014 CONIFA World Football Cup in Sweden gave a stage for the players to share their story and advocate for themselves, as the tournament reached 300 million people across 61 countries.
-Today, the team competes in matches and is composed of Darfuri players who live around the world.
+In 2012, the team scored the Darfur community’s first international goal at the Viva World Cup in Iraqi-Kurdistan.
+Then, the 2014 CONIFA World Football Cup in Sweden gave a stage for the players to share their story and advocate for themselves, as the tournament reached 300 million people across 61 countries.
+Today, the team is composed of Darfuri players who live around the world — including Chad, Sweden, and the US — and is awaiting the opportunity to play in another tournament.

 Darfur United Women’s Soccer Team

 In 2018, iACT listened to Darfuri refugee women and their aspirations to play, compete, and pave the way for a generation of girls in their community, and supported them in forming the first-ever Darfur United Women’s Team.
 The team is made up of female players from eight refugee camps in eastern Chad.
-Still in its early stages, the women’s team is still building and always looking for supporters.
+Still in its early stages, the women’s team is just beginning to build and is looking for supporters to help it grow.

 NOT JUST FOOTBALL